vongrossi/n8n_oci/README.md

 `N8N_BASIC_AUTH_USER` and `N8N_BASIC_AUTH_PASSWORD` variables used for basic authentication.
 Edit these values in the script before applying the stack if you want custom credentials.
+The script also checks whether the `USER` environment variable is set before attempting to add the user to the Docker group, preventing failures in non-interactive shells.

 ## 🔌 Ports Opened by Terraform